Soft Tissue Sarcoma in Dogs

 Some of these, such as liposarcoma and rhabdomyosarcoma, can vary as to whether they are clinically defined as soft tissue sarcomas.3

-If soft tissue sarcoma is left untreated, the tumor will continue to grow.
-Although soft tissue sarcomas are usually slow growing, they can invade underlying tissues and metastasize (spread) to faraway parts of the body.
-Tumors can also become disfigured and bleed and may become infected.5
+If a soft tissue sarcoma is left untreated, the tumor will continue to grow.
+Although they are usually slow growing, they can invade underlying tissues and metastasize (spread) to faraway body parts.
+Tumors can also cause other problems as they become disfigured, bleed, and possibly become infected.5

 Like all cancers, soft tissue sarcoma is easier to treat if caught and removed early, before it has had a chance to grow into surrounding tissues or spread elsewhere in the body.